-The Commission for Taxi Regulation is dissolved and its staff, assets etc. transferred to the Authority.
 The Authority is given a role in relation to the preparation of regional planning guidelines outside the Greater Dublin area, equivalent to that given in the Greater Dublin area under the Dublin Transport Authority Act.

 All regional authorities are obliged to consult with the Authority when preparing regional planning guidelines for their areas.
 The guidelines are to include a statement of action to be taken to ensure effective integration of transport and land use planning.